Skewer (chess): Examples from games

-Defence
+Conversion

 Skewers can be escaped by gaining a tempo with a credible threat.
 For example, if either defending piece leaves the skewer to give check, the other can be rescued on the next move.
-The skewer can also be reversed into a discovered attack; if the less valuable piece can attack the skewering piece, making a threat with the more valuable piece allows the defender to capture the attacker first (if the threat does not itself drive off the attacker).
+The skewer can also be reversed into a discovered attack: if the less valuable piece can attack the skewering piece, making a threat with the more valuable piece allows the defender to capture the attacker first (if the threat does not itself drive off the attacker).

 If there is empty space between the skewering and the skewered pieces, it may be possible to convert the skewer into a pin by moving a lower-valued piece to intervene.